-Take your boat to Great Misery and hike past the remains of a former resort on the way to a mixed habitat of forest, small meadows, and rocky shore.
-Enjoy memorable views of Salem Sound and the North Shore.
+Venture out by boat and hike past the remains of a former resort on the way to a mixed habitat of upland forest, small meadows, and rocky shore.

 When to Visit

 Year-round, daily, sunrise to sunset.
-Allow a minimum of 1½ hours upon arrival.
+Allow a minimum of 1½ hours.

-Public restrooms are closed currently due to COVID-19 precaustions.
+Public restrooms are closed currently due to COVID-19 precautions.

 To view or download a trail map, click here.

 With roughly 27,000 acres under management, The Trustees is devoted to protecting ecologically significant environments across our portfolio.